swiftlang/swift-evolution/proposals/mmmm-distributed-actor-isolation.md

 }
 ```

+Distributed functions must be marked with `try` and `await` because they imply asynchronous network calls which may fail.
+While the `await` rule is the same as with local-only actors, the rule about distributed methods throwing is unique to them because of the assumption that underlying transport mechanisms can fail (i.e. network or serialization errors), regardless if the called function is able to throw or not.

 Note that the even though this test is strictly local -- there are no remote actors involved here at all -- the call-sites of distributed methods have implicitly gained the async and throwing effects, which means that we must invoke them with `try await dist.<invocation>` This is an important aspect of the design, as it allows us to surface any potential network issues that might occur during these calls, such as timeouts, network failures or other issues that may have caused these calls to fail.
 This failure is a natural consequence of the calls potentially having to cross process or network boundaries.
 The asynchronous effect is similar, because we might be waiting for a long time for a response to arrive, distributed calls must be potential suspension points.

 We could write the same unit-test using a distributed remote actor, and the test would remain exactly the same: